-- We charge $130 for a 2 tank local charter out of Kewalo Basin.
-Kamaaina rates are available Kamaaina
+- We charge $145 for a 2 tank local charter out of Kewalo Basin.
+Gear and Nitrox is included.

 - Discover Scuba Diving is $150.
 Discover Scuba Diving is for people who are not certified but want a 1 day experience of diving.

-- Gear as needed is included in our rates.
+- Gear as needed for diving is always included in our rates.

 - 32% Nitrox is provided at no extra cost.
 Nitrox is a better way to dive.